25shmeckles/NaDA/Documentation/source/index.rst

 ----------------------
 Fastq files
 +++++++++++

-**Read lenght distribution**. from txt file strip lenght of sequence and plot it. should this be described, as it is no more than some simple python practise? (day one file)
+#Where are both the Fastq and vcf files derived from.
+Are they from healthy individuals, how many persons, ect.

 **Quality score distribution**.
-Fastq are text-based files derived from sequencers such as illumina and nanopore that contain a biological sequence and for every base a quality score. this quality score represents the sequencers ability to call a base as true, in other words, the score says something about how sure the sequencer is that the right base is called. if the score for the base is low, it's most likely the right base while if the score is high the machine is unsure if it's the real base.
+Fastq are text-based files derived from sequencers such as Illumina and Nanopore that contain a biological sequence and for every base a quality score. this quality score represents the sequencers ability to call a base as true, in other words, the score says something about how sure the sequencer is that the right base is called. if the score for the base is low, it's most likely the right base, while if the score is high the machine is unsure if it's the real base.
 Analyzing quality scores on sequences is important to be able to understand which regions of bases is difficult to get base called.
 More importantly, a mutation called in a region with low quality score is therefore more likely to be a real mutation in contrast to a mutation that occurs through wrong base calling in area's with high quality scores.
 Clearifying which regions are high score is important for achieving tests with high specificity, as these regions will not be selected for variant calling.
 Likewise, regions with low score are good targets for identifying mutations